 Information with Respect to Foreign Financial Assets.
-Owners of "specified foreign financial assets" with an aggregate value in excess of \$50,000 on the last day of the taxable year, or \$75,000 at any time during the taxable year generally will be required to file information reports with respect to such assets with their U.S. federal income tax returns.
-Depending on your circumstances, higher threshold amounts may apply.
+Under recently enacted legislation, individuals that own "specified foreign financial assets" with an aggregate value in excess of \$50,000 in taxable years beginning after March 18, 2010 generally will be required to file information reports with respect to such assets with their U.S. federal income tax returns.
 "Specified foreign financial assets" include any financial accounts maintained by foreign financial institutions, as well as any of the following, but only if they are not held in accounts maintained by financial institutions: (i) stocks and securities issued by non-U.S. persons, (ii) financial instruments and contracts held for investment that have non-U.S. issuers or counterparties, and (iii) interests in non-U.S. entities.
-The notes may be treated as specified foreign financial assets and you may be subject to this information reports with respect to the notes.
+The U.S. Internal Revenue Service has suspended this filing requirement for tax returns that are filed before it issues the form on which to report the relevant information.
+However, once the U.S. Internal Revenue Service issues the form, taxpayers that were not required to report in prior years because of the suspension will nevertheless be required to report the relevant information for such prior years on such form.